-(9) Each examiner shall produce a written report on the dissertation.
+(9) Each examiner shall produce a written report on the dissertation independently from each other which is uploaded via the University Information System.
 If there is a difference of at least two grades between the assessments of the two examiners, another qualified expert must be appointed by the competent Examination Board before the grade is announced.
 In this case, the assessment of the third examiner shall have equal weight to that of each of the two others.
 The grade shall then be calculated as the arithmetic mean of all individual grades.